Lake Wakatipu sites

 - at the Awarua Bay Yacht Club, Mid/high tide (W/S/E).
 The building is no longer used, it is OK to camp here, there is a toilets, or at the DOC area, follow the track after the bridge, shingle beach.
 Launch near jetty (NW)

-- at Riverton Beach, access is via back roads (W/E), or
+- at Riverton Beach, access is via back roads on the east side of town at low tide (S/E)

 - in Riverton Estuary, access along by the old train tracks, mid -high tide (NW)

 Monkey Island.
 Good camping spot.
 Toilets and a useful shed for wind shelter.
-Favourite with the Dunedin crowd.
 (NW/W/SW)

 Lake Dunstan, Pisa Moorings